jamietanna/sarahseewhy.github.io/_posts/2020-11-12-week-notes.md

 External events (cough _the US election_ cough) occupied an inordinate amount of my attention the last few weeks.
 However, I'm back with a week note to capture a few thoughts and reflections.

-The mini-retro format worked well so I'm using it again.
+The mini-retro format worked for me so I'm using it again.

 -----------------------